craftcms/gatsby-source-craft/README.md

 - Any user details, like entry author information, must be wrapped with `... on Craft_User {}`.
 - Various casing will need to change, often from snake case (`blog_blog_Entry`) to camelCase (`BlogBlogEntry`).
 Only fragments continue to use snake case, like `... on Craft_blog_blog_Entry {}`.

-### Legacy `gatsby-source-craftcms`
+### `gatsby-source-craftcms`

-The [original Craft CMS source plugin](https://github.com/gusnips/gatsby-source-craftcms) was superseded by [`gatsby-source-graphql`](#gatsby-source-graphql).
-Despite having the same name, this Gatsby source plugin is built and maintained directly by the Craft CMS team.
+Despite having a similar name, the legacy [`gatsby-source-craftcms`](https://www.gatsbyjs.com/plugins/gatsby-source-craftcms/) plugin is unaffiliated with this one, and is now deprecated.

 ## Troubleshooting